Explore every neighborhood we cover.

 2 neighborhoodsMonta Vista

-$3.4MWalk 45$1330/sqftTop-Rated SchoolsPremium homes, California's top-rated public schools, and proximity to Apple — the neighborhood families compete fiercely to enter.
+$3.4MWalk 45$1330/sqftTop-Rated SchoolsPremium homes, California's top-rated public schools, and proximity to Apple, the neighborhood buyers compete fiercely to enter.

 Read profileRancho Rinconada

-$3.3MWalk 47$1330/sqftCupertino SchoolsThe "value Cupertino" play — Cupertino Union schools and Cupertino High feeder, larger lots, and lower prices than Monta Vista.
-Where families land when Monta Vista is out of reach.
+$3.3MWalk 47$1330/sqftCupertino SchoolsThe "value Cupertino" play: Cupertino Union schools and Cupertino High feeder, larger lots, and lower prices than Monta Vista.
+Where buyers land when Monta Vista is out of reach.

 Read profile